BackOverview: The Placements tool - for organising work experience

 - Is this the workplace where you'll be based throughout the placement

-- Parents/caregivers can edit their own name and their email address up until the school consent form is completed.
+- Parents can edit their own name and their email address up until the school consent form is completed.
 They can also update certain elements of their form even after the school has given permission, such as their telephone number and whether their child has special needs, and they can continue to do so up to 60 days after the start of the placement.

 When administering placements you have to balance the need to do appropriate checks with the need to make the process straightforward.

 For virtual placements, after the employer fills in their initial form, the placement coordinator is sent an email telling them about the placement, meaning they can intervene if necessary.
-The system does not require the parent/caregiver to complete a consent form, or the placement coordinator to complete a permission form.
+The system does not require the parent to complete a consent form, or the placement coordinator to complete a permission form.

 This way, the school can always stop a placement from happening if they want to, but the system doesn't create work that doesn't need to be done.